Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a subplot displaying few images from data and histogram showing no of sample in each classes.
+It is a subplot displaying few images from data and histogram showing no of sample in each classes before preprocessing.

 ![alt text](samples.png)